geofurb/Ornitholog/README.md

 In the "Keys and Access Tokens" tab, now copy the "Access Token Secret" to LINE 5 of your <creds_file>

+Remember to edit your job to contain the name of your <creds_file>!

 Note: